 766 Irving Ave.

 What is Civic Engagement?

 We define civic engagement in the broadest terms as “the process of learning about the assets, needs, and concerns of the larger communities of which we are a part and the willingness to collaborate with others to help define and achieve the common good.”
 (Elon University)

-Civic engagement encompasses a range of activities such as working in a soup kitchen, serving on a community board, writing a letter to an elected official or voting, as well as community engagement.
+Civic engagement encompasses a range of activities, such as tutoring in elementary schools or conducting research to inform public policy, as well as community engagement.

 What does Community Engagement look like?

 Community engagement describes a relationship in which we work with communities for the mutually-beneficial exchange of knowledge and resources, in a context of partnership and reciprocity, with the explicit purpose to: